Canadian Western Bank: Motive Financial

 Motive Financial is the virtual banking division of Canadian Western Bank.
 As such, eligible deposits are held at Canadian Western Bank, a member of Canada Deposit Insurance Corporation (CDIC).
 Motive Financial is an online bank.

 Motive serves customers in all provinces except Quebec.
 Accounts can be opened online.
-Deposits and withdrawals can be made using one of The Exchange ATM network’s 2400 ATMs.
+Deposits and withdrawals can be made using one of the Exchange ATM network’s 2400 ATMs.
 Debit-card purchases can be made using the Interac network.
 Transfers to and from other banks may be done by electronic funds transfer (EFT), by Interac e-Transfer, or by writing cheques.
 Because Motive offers no in-branch services, it offers higher interest rates than conventional banks.

-Motive Financial was founded in 1984 and is based in Edmonton.
-It was founded in 2008 as Canadian Direct Financial.
-On April 18, 2017, they rebranded to become Motive Financial.

 Membership

-Canadian Western Bank is a member of the Canada Deposit Insurance Corporation (CDIC).
-It also belongs to the Cirrus, Interac, Mastercard, and The Exchange interbank networks.
+Canadian Western Bank was a member of the Canada Deposit Insurance Corporation (CDIC).
+It also belonged to the Cirrus, Interac, Mastercard, and The Exchange interbank networks.